-We operate a deluxe, air-conditioned, 45-foot Hatteras called the SEA BORN.
+We operate a deluxe, air-conditioned, 45-foot Hatteras called the FISHING TALES.
 It has the capacity to carry six passengers, four of whom may fish at a time.
 If our boat is not available, we can sub-contract another of the boats in the area for your group.
 For the peace of mind of our guests, we only work with boats that are documented by the Coast Guard, are properly insured, have all the safety equipment necessary and have captains who are licensed for charter.

 3. WHAT ARE THE RENTAL FEES AND WHAT ARE YOUR SCHEDULED HOURS?

 That depends on how many people are in your group and how many hours you want to fish.
 We offer half, three quarter and full day charters, for groups and individuals.
 SEE RATES SECTION FOR DETAIL INFORMATION.

 The services of the captain and the mate, all the equipment necessary for the fishing and a generous supply of sodas and bottled water are provided.
 In full day lite snack is included.